AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART9.md

 3. **fn_BindAtomsToCentroid Inefficient Spatial Query**
    - Uses `STDistance` in WHERE (not spatial index optimal)
-   - Should use `STWithin` with buffered centroid
+   - MUST use `STWithin` with buffered centroid
    - **Impact:** MEDIUM - Slower than optimal

 4. **TensorAtomCoefficients_History No Clustered Index**